RamirezJA/LogsAnalysisProject/README.md

 LogsAnalysisProject.py This is the program for the internal reporting tool

-report.txt This file contains the answers to the questions listed above
+report.txt This file contains the output of the program

 ReadME